Deborah In Korea

 My Essential Korea Travel Resources :

-For flights, I recommend using WayAway or Hopper to compare the cheapest dates to travel to South Korea.
+For flights, I recommend using Hopper to compare the cheapest travel dates to South Korea.

 Car rentals, although not common in Korea, are best through Discover Cars - just make sure to have a copy of your international driver's permit with you!

-To keep cell phone service, I always use Airalo’s easy to purchase eSIM’s (no installation required).
+To keep cell phone service, I use Airalo’s easy to purchase eSIM’s (no installation required) - make sure to have NordVPN ready too while you surf random wifi connections.

 For fun things to do, Klook specializes on tours in Asia, otherwise Viator also does the trick.